-Pitch invasions 'concerning' - Clough
+Pitch invasions getting concerning, says Clough

 "You get enough stewards, enough security people around that people can't encroach on the pitch.

-"The pitch is for the 22 player and the referee and assistants when they need to come on.
+"The pitch is for the 22 players and the referee and assistants when they need to come on.
 No-one else should be on it."

-Before the disorder at Sixfields, the Professional Footballers' Association (PFA) had called for a review into matchday security and fan disorder after the attack on Sharp, which has seen Forest supporter Robert Biggs jailed.
+Before the disorder at Sixfields, the Professional Footballers' Association (PFA) had called for a review of matchday security and fan disorder as a result of the attack on Sharp, for which Forest supporter Robert Biggs was jailed.

 The Forest season ticket holder pleaded guilty to assault occasioning actual bodily harm on Thursday.